Youzid/GitWatch/README.md

-## a git repo analyser tool
+## a git analyser tool
-built to help developers and manger get insights of git commits / branches / contributors / metrics
+built to help developers and project managers get insights of git commits frequencies / contributors / metrics ..